ansarilaith/laith-taha/EZIoT_SDK/README.md

 If you exceed your limit, the API won't complete your request and the SDK will raise an error.

+### ROWIDs

+Every data row has an associated `rowid` which can be used to select the row for return or deletion.
+The rowids start at 1 and are augmented such that a new rowid will be 1 higher than the highest rowid in the data.
+Rowids can recycle in two cases: 1) if any number of most-recent rows are deleted, and 1) if all rows are deleted (starts again with 1).

 ### Posting Data

 **Best Practice:** Only post what is needed.
 Don't hog bandwidth posting useless information.